matthew-vaught/basketball-playstyle-research/README.md

 ## How to Explore / Use This Repo

 1. Start with **Importing Data Notebooks/** to see how raw data is collected and cleaned.
-2. Move to **Reproducing Results Notebooks/** for the main analysis pipeline: PCA, clustering, and statistical testing.
+2. Move to **Reproducing Results Notebooks/** for the preliminary analysis: reproducing the results from a paper I found that used PCA and clustering to create archetypes for player playstyles.
-3. Explore **tSNE and LE Notebooks/** for embedding plots and visual transitions.
+3. Explore **tSNE and LE Notebooks/** for the main analysis, where I primarily used Laplacian Eigenmaps and PCA to visualize high-dimensional height and playstyle metrics and determine long-term trends.
 4. Use files in **Important DataFrames/** to inspect intermediate artifacts.
-5. For additional or exploratory directions, see **Further Research/**.
+5. For additional research on how athleticicism covaried with the shift in height, see **Further Research/**.

-*(The code is intended for exploration in a standard Python data science environment; detailed environment setup is not included.)*

 ---